 The cons

 Hard to find.
-Retirement savings accounts were introduced as a way to help Australians save for retirement, before everyone had a superannuation account.
+Retirement savings accounts were introduced as a way to help Australians save for retirement before everyone had a superannuation account.
 These accounts are increasingly redundant and rare today.

 What to look for in a retirement savings account

-As we said earlier, there are very few retirement savings accounts available today.
+As we said earlier, there are few retirement savings accounts available today.
 If you do want to open one, look for the following:

 Competitive interest rate.
 A higher rate of interest will help your retirement savings work harder.
 This is especially true if it's compounded daily.
-However even with a high interest rate on your retirement savings account, you'll likely earn much better returns with a superannuation fund that is actively investing your balance.
+However, even with a high interest rate on your retirement savings account, you'll likely earn much better returns with a superannuation fund that is actively investing your balance.

 Account access.
 Your retirement savings account provider should let you view your account details online or via a mobile banking app.
 Some service providers offer online tools that allow users to search for their lost super, which they can then transfer to their new accounts.